bookschool/org/div/notes/Life Science/04 Genetics The Science of Heredity/04 Genetics The Science of Heredity.md

 flower lands on the pistil of the same flower.
 Mendel developed a method by which he cross-pollinated, or "crossed:' pea plants.
 Figure 1 shows his method.

-Mendel decided to cross plants that had contrasting forms of a trait—for example, tall plants and short plants.
+Mendel decided to cross plants that had contrasting forms of a traitâ€”for example, tall plants and short plants.
 He started with purebred plants.
 A **purebred** organism is the offspring of many generations that have the same form of a trait.
 For example, purebred tall pea plants always come from tall